 I do not have time to write up an outline or notes.
-Fortunately, the core idea of thes lectures is fairly easy to state without an outline.
+Fortunately, the basic point of these lectures is fairly easy to state without an outline.

 The core idea is that, for many people, there is a significant difference between their own deaths and the extinction of all humanity.